sandialabs/Gulliver/docs/Unsigned-Arithmetic-Operations.rst

 Unsigned Arithmetic Operations
 ##############################

 For now arithmetic operations within Gulliver have been limited to those involving the treatment of byte arrays as unsigned integer values.
-Negative numbers and floating point values are out of scope for the needs of this library at the moment.
+Negative numbers and floating point values are (for the moment) out of scope for the needs of this library.

 .. note:: Unless otherwise stated the following methods are statically defined in the ``ByteArrayUtils`` class and do not modify their input.